OpenClaw Training (I): Growing into a Personal Assistant

 # IDENTITY.md

 Having a concrete identity improves behavioral consistency across sessions.
-The model knowing it’s called “Geo” isn’t just decoration — it influences how the model positions itself and sets its response tone in ambiguous situations.
+Giving the model a name isn’t just decoration — it influences how it positions itself and sets its response tone in ambiguous situations.

 2.3 USER.md — User Profile